HaskellWiki

 (Unfortunately, there are still build problems on Sun Solaris – we are looking for build volunteers :-)

-Next, you should install the previous stable version (2.6.4) of wxWidgets for your platform. (wxHaskell doesn't support latest stable version (currently 2.8.4) now.)
-We assume in this guide that the variable $wxwin points to your wxWidgets installation directory, for example: ~/dev/wxGTK-2.6.4.
+We assume in this guide that the variable $wxwin points to your wxWidgets installation directory, for example: ~/dev/wxGTK-2.8.10.

 See the wxWidgets site for more details.

-According to the wxWidgets preferred installation, create a mybuild directory in the wxWidgets directory, and run configure and make from that directory (and take the time to get some coffee :-).
+On most Unix platforms, wxWidgets build goes something like: create a mybuild directory in the wxWidgets directory, and run configure and make from that directory (and take the time to get some coffee :-).

 > cd $wxwin